hmchen47/DataScience/Notes/a09-FeatureSelect.md

   + able to derive feature importance from NN to help to select good feature subsets
   + procedure
     + learning to compress and encode data
-    + learning how to reconstruct the data back from the reduced encoded representaion
+    + learning how to reconstruct the data back from the reduced encoded representation
-  + goal: resulting representation as cloas as possible to the original input
+  + goal: resulting representation as close as possible to the original input
   + taking the feature space and reducing its dimensionality $\to$ reconstructing inputs from its reduced format
   + principle: by reducing the data dimensions
     + learn how to ignore the noise